-Also, being a memorial in public spaces, it’s difficult to eliminate all the distractions.
+Also, being a memorial in public spaces, it’s challenging to eliminate all the distractions.

-It just happened that I found myself at the NYC AIDS Memorial on a bright, sunny and clear early afternoon, without my camera (hence, without a wide-angle lens or any lens at all).
+I just found myself at the NYC AIDS Memorial on a bright, sunny, and clear early afternoon, without my camera (hence, without a wide-angle lens or any lens at all).
 All I had was my iPhone.

-Take your time to photograph details as well as “the big picture.”
-Sometimes we have to “discover” the story as we photograph it, “reveal” the story as we photograph it.
+Take your time photographing details and “the big picture.”
+Sometimes we have to “discover” the story as we photograph it and “reveal” the story as we photograph it.
 Tell the story!

 As always, thanks for stopping by!